 NYU is among the top 10 largest private landlords in New York City, a position bolstered by tax exemptions that save the institution around $142 million annually as it continues to buy more property.
 Those who aren’t privileged enough to attend an expensive private institution like NYU have been forced to put up with the city’s underfunded public university system, while residents have had to face the ramifications of the university’s ever-increasing footprint in Greenwich Village.
 But NYU’s presence in the city does not have to be a force for gentrification, nor does it have to be a constant reminder of our failing public university system.
 By forgoing its tax exemptions, those funds can be redirected to the public City University of New York system and support the community it calls home.

-New York City Comptroller Brad Lander said budget reductions totaling $155 million led to the loss of 235 faculty and staff positions at CUNY, according to the.
+New York City Comptroller Brad Lander said budget reductions totaling $155 million led to the loss of 235 faculty and staff positions at CUNY.
 The city’s Executive Budget proposed further permanent cuts of $41 million annually through fiscal year 2026, which would only deepen the financial strain on a system already serving an underserved population — 80% of CUNY undergraduates are students of color, 50% come from families earning less than $30,000 annually and 45% are first-generation students.
 When public institutions like CUNY run out of funding, it’s these students who suffer as a result.

 Accelerate, Complete and Engage is a program at CUNY that helps transfer students complete their bachelor’s degree in two years and integrate into the workforce.
 In tandem with this, CUNY’s Accelerated Study in Associate Programs financially supports students who are completing their associate degrees.
 Both of these programs financially support students during their studies, yet constant budget cuts only exacerbate the financial burden placed on students and their families and lead to a decline in enrollment.